Fleet Management

 make install-detection

-# 4. Enable mTLS in Ansible configuration
+# 6. Enable mTLS in Ansible group_vars

 # Edit ansible/inventory/group_vars/all.yml: